Herpetogramma phaeopteralis

+Description

+The adult's wingspan is about 18 mm.

-Distribution
+Distribution and habitat

 It is found in the United States (from South Carolina to Florida, west to Texas), Central America and South America, on the Andamans, India, Myanmar, Sri Lanka, Vietnam, the Democratic Republic of the Congo, Kenya, Réunion, Madagascar, Mauritius, Saint Helena, the Seychelles, Sierra Leone, South Africa, Sudan, the Gambia, Yemen and Zambia.

-Larvae and adults
+Behaviour and ecology

 The larvae feed on the leaves of grasses.
-Full-grown larvae reach a length of 25 mm.
-They have a greyish-green or yellowish-green body and a brown head.

-The adult's wingspan is about 18 mm.
-The forewings are medium to dark greyish brown with blackish antemedial and postmedial lines and two dark spots in the median area.
-The hindwings are similar but slightly paler.